Applying political experience to private businesses

 Political branding is the harshest of all.
 The public has a strong inclination to distrust politicians.

-The challenge for political marketers is building a brand of trust in a hyper-critical, fast-paced environment where everyone assumes a selfish motive.
+The challenge for those who market politicians is building a brand of trust in a hyper-critical, fast-paced environment where everyone assumes a selfish motive.

-Here’s how successful political marketers can get results for private enterprise:
+Here’s how successful political marketers can get results for private-sector businesses:

 In politics, everything is on the line—all the time.
 A single off-message comment or story can derail a campaign.